andrebask/thesis/06 - intro.md

 	).start();
 ```

-So in above code, compiler automatically deduced that lambda expression can be casted to Runnable interface from `Thread` class’s constructor signature `public Thread(Runnable r) { }`.
+In above code, compiler automatically deduced that lambda expression can be casted to Runnable interface from `Thread` class’s constructor signature `public Thread(Runnable r) { }`.

 Few examples of lambda expressions and their functional interface: